sockethub/sockethub/doc/adding_a_platform.md

 ### Platform module
 First, of course, you'll want to actually write the platform.

+You can place it anywhere you like, but sockethub can automatically find it if you place it in:

     lib/platforms/<platform_name>.js

 This is the actual platform file which exposes the functions that the sockethub listener calls.
 It contains all the logic and functionality to carry out.
 This *is* the platform.
 It needs an init function and a cleanup function that returns a promise. something like:

 ````